Sac and Fox Nation of Missouri in Kansas and Nebraska

-The Sac and Fox Nation of Missouri in Kansas and Nebraska is one of three federally recognized Native American tribes of Sac and Meskwaki (Fox) peoples.
+The Sac and Fox Nation of Missouri in Kansas and Nebraska is one of three federally recognized Native American tribes of Sauk and Meskwaki (Fox) peoples.
 Their name for themselves is Nemahahaki (Nîmahâhaki) and they are an Algonquian people and Eastern Woodland culture.

 Government and economic development

 The Sac and Fox Nation of Missouri is headquartered in Reserve, Kansas.
-Their tribal chairman is Tiauna Carnes, and their acting environmental director is Lisa Montgomery.
+Their tribal chairperson is Tiauna Carnes.

 The Sac and Fox Casino, the Boat Bar, the Chop House steak restaurant, the Deli and the Lodge buffet are all owned by the tribe and located in Powhattan, Kansas.

 Museum

 The tribe operates the Sac and Fox Nation of Missouri Tribal Museum, located in Reserve, Kansas.
 Founded in 1996, the museum exhibits tribal regalia and serves as a research center.

 History

 Original two distinct tribes, the Sac and Fox joined forces during the 18th century to resist attacks by the French.
 The Sac traditionally referred to themselves as "People of the Yellow Earth," while the Foxes called themselves "Red Earth People."

 Over fifty million acres of the Mississippi Valley were ceded to the United States in the Treaty of St Louis of 1804.
 The five signers were given a small amount of goods, were not the principal chiefs of the Sac or Fox tribal councils, and had apparently been given alcohol and were likely drunk when they signed.
 The Treaty was thus disputed, including through warfare, for several decades.

 The Sac and Fox Nation of Missouri was established by an 1815 treaty, and they relocated from Iowa and Illinois to northeastern Missouri.
 In 1824, they moved again to the Platte Valley.
 Sac leader, Black Hawk led his people in a war against the United States in 1832.
 An 1837 treaty relocated the tribe to the Great Nemaha Reservation in Doniphan and Brown counties in Kansas.
+Noted diplomat Jeffrey Deroine, a formerly enslaved man, served as an interpreter for an 1838 treaty.
 After several treaties ceded more land, the Dawes Act broke tribal lands into individual allotments.

 In the 1880s, 360 members lived on the Sac and Fox Reservation, consisting of a 61.226 km² (23.639 sq mi) tract in southeastern Richardson County, Nebraska and northeastern Brown County, Kansas, near Falls City, Nebraska.

 The tribe organized in 1934 under the Indian Reorganization Act.
 The reservation had a resident population of 217 people at the 2000 census.